LandonSchropp/dotfiles/readme.md

 ## NodeJS

-[NodeJS](http://nodejs.org/) is the new kid on the block.
-It's a full-featured web application framework written in JavaScript.
-[NPM](https://npmjs.org/) is NodeJS's go-to package manager.
+[NodeJS](http://nodejs.org/) is a web application framework written in JavaScript.
+[NPM](https://npmjs.org/) is the best NodeJS package manager.
 To install both, run:

 ```
 brew install nodejs